Norwegian killings exhibit stirs fears of Breivik 'hall of fame'

 And he said the planned Oslo display was in a building where many survivors may work in future, after repairs.

-"Lots of them don't need to be reminded of the terrorist every day by seeing his stuff in a 'learning center' at their workplace," he wrote in an email.
+"Lots of them don't need to be reminded of the terrorist every day by seeing his stuff in a 'learning centre' at their workplace," he wrote in an email.

 (Editing by Mark Trevelyan)